Pianopink/hello-world/README.md

 # hello-world
 Just another repository
 I am 20 years old.
-I love music and psychology.
-I love anything that uses my brain and causes me to study and work hard.I love a good challenge.
+I Play several different instruments and I love to learn new things.
+"The will to win, the desire to succeed, the urge to reach your full potiential... these are the keys that will unlock the door to personal excellence." -Confucious